-A scholar of the U.S. presidency, he previously served as the managing director of the University of Virginia’s Miller Center, a leading nonpartisan institute, and as the coordinating attorney for the National War Powers Commission, co-chaired by U.S. Secretaries of State James Baker and Warren Christopher.
+Immediately prior to his appointment as president of Longwood, Reveley served as managing director of the University of Virginia’s Miller Center, a nonpartisan institute focused on the U.S. presidency, policy and political history.
+A scholar of the U.S. presidency, he had previously served as coordinating attorney for the National War Powers Commission, co-chaired by former U.S. Secretaries of State James Baker and Warren Christopher.

 President Reveley is a third-generation college president.
 His grandfather, W. Taylor Reveley II, was president of Hampden-Sydney College from 1963-1977.
 His father, W. Taylor Reveley III, was president of the College of William & Mary from 2008-2018.